 Truth: As with most medications, the price of naloxone depends on where you purchase it.
 Additionally, most insurance providers will pay for this medication.
 Even without prescription coverage, naloxone is a relatively inexpensive drug and, even better, there are plenty of community outreach programs currently providing the overdose antidote for free.

 Myth #5: Only Doctors Can Prescribe naloxone

-Truth: The FDA recently held a meeting to discuss what steps would be needed in order to increase access to naloxone on a national level.
+Truth: The FDA recently held a meeting to discuss what steps would be needed to increase access to naloxone on a national level.
 Though legal policies vary by state, most are already providing increased access to the medication.
-Doctors, nurse practitioners, and physician assistants are generally allowed to prescribe naloxone to patients who are at risk of an opiate overdose.
+Doctors, nurse practitioners, and physician assistants are allowed to prescribe naloxone to patients who are at risk of an opiate overdose.
 What’s more, a variety of community outreach programs now provide access to naloxone.

 Community-based programs have been in operation since the 1990s, with naloxone being used by an increasing number of those programs since 1996.
 Services include education regarding overdose risk factors, recognition of signs of opioid overdose, appropriate responses to an overdose, and administration of naloxone.

-A Harm Reduction Coalition survey of 50 programs (representing 188 local programs) showed that in the US, more than 53,000 people have been trained in overdose response, and more than 10,000 rescues with naloxone have been reported.
+A Harm Reduction Coalition survey of 50 programs (representing 188 local programs) showed that in the US, more than 53,000 people had been trained in overdose response, and more than 10,000 rescues with naloxone have been reported.